 The Allstate Motor Club, affiliated with Allstate Insurance Company, is celebrating its 50th anniversary with a television based marketing push.
-Established in 1961, the Allstate Motor Club was the original national motor club offering roadside assistance.
+Established in 1961, the Allstate Motor Club was the original national motor club offering roadside assistance to drivers.

 How is “Allstate Roadside Assistance,” provided by the Allstate Motor Club, different than other roadside assistance programs?
-Long story short; it’s not.
+Long story short; it’s not really.

-It is, however, a comprehensive program, which offers a few distinct membership plans that allow their insured (and non-Allstate customers alike) the flexibility to choose what level of travel protection they need.
+It is, however, a comprehensive program, which offers a couple distinct membership plans that allow their insured (and non-Allstate customers alike) the flexibility to choose what level of travel protection they need.

-All of the plans have similar coverage available, just higher “limits” of coverage the more you go up the chain.
+They used to offer five plans with similar coverage available, just higher “limits” of coverage the more you go up the chain.
+Now they offer just two.

 Here is the bread-and-butter service of the program:

-– Roadside assistance – although listed separately from “24 hour emergency service,” further review demonstrates this element of the program is the same item, just listed separately by program to show the value of the coverage (from $50 up to unlimited coverage)
+– Roadside assistance – although listed separately from “24 hour emergency service,” further review demonstrates this element of the program is the same item, just listed separately by program to show the value of the coverage (either $100 or $250 benefit max based on plan )

 – Arrest bond certificate – Hopefully you won’t need this.
 Let’s just leave it at that.